-The module does not support entry or output of cryptographic keys beyond its physical boundary of the SoC.
+The module does not support entry or output of cryptographic keys beyond the physical boundary of the SoC.
 Within the physical boundary, all secret keys and CSPs are entered into, or output from the Apple Secure Key Store Cryptographic Module in wrapped form using AES-KW (SP800-38F).
-The exception is the key derived from the user's password by iOS which is entered into the module in clear.
-All keys and CSPs entered into the module are electronically entered.
-Keys and CSP are output from the module if required by the calling iOS users.
+The exception is the User's password which is entered into the module in the clear.
+All keys and CSPs entered into the module are electronically enteredKey / CSP Storage